 Explore the true wilderness of the Antarctic – the final frontier of landscape photography!
 During this 11-day expedition, you’ll come face-to-face with towering icebergs, get up close and personal with vast colonies of penguins, and photograph the abundance of wildlife that teems upon the islands of the south Atlantic.
-Travelling aboard a luxurious cruise ship with gorgeous, endless summer days ahead and a bevy of enchanting glacial landscapes on offer, this tour is absolutely ideal for keen photographers of any skill level seeking an adventure of a lifetime.
+Travelling aboard a purpose built modern expedition ship with gorgeous, endless summer days ahead and a bevy of enchanting glacial landscapes on offer, this tour is absolutely ideal for keen photographers of any skill level seeking an adventure of a lifetime.

 On arrival into King George Island our expedition team is on hand to greet you and provide you with gumboots for your Zodiac transfer to board the Greg Mortimer.
 You’ll have time to settle into your cabin before our important briefings.